AgustaWestland: History

 In June 2008, AgustaWestland and the Russia-based helicopter manufacturer Russian Helicopters agreed to form a new joint venture company to assemble AW139 helicopters in Russia.
 Construction of a $50 million helicopter assembly facility in the town of Tomilino near Moscow began in June 2010.

 In early 2010, AgustaWestland acquired PZL-Świdnik, a Polish helicopter manufacturer.

 In September 2012, AgustaWestland and Northrop Grumman announced the signing of a comprehensive teaming agreement under which the companies would jointly bid for contracts to build the U.S. Air Force Combat Rescue helicopter and U.S. Navy's new "Marine One" presidential helicopter.

 In March 2013, AgustaWestland announced its Project Zero hybrid tiltrotor/fan-in-wing technology demonstrator.
 The unmanned demonstrator made its first tethered flight in June 2011 at AgustaWestland's Cascina Costa, Italy facility.
 According to the company, the aircraft "employs no hydraulics, doesn't burn fossil fuel and generates zero emissions."

 AgustaWestland AW101 order controversy

 India signed a contract to purchase 12 AgustaWestland AW101 helicopters in February 2010 for the Communication Squadron of Indian Air Force to carry the president, PM and other VVIPs.
 The contract was frozen in February 2013 after allegations surfaced that US$60 million had been paid as a bribe.
 On 12 February 2013, Giuseppe Orsi, the CEO of Finmeccanica, was arrested by Italian authorities; the following day Indian Defence Minister A.K.
 Antony ordered a probe into the contract.

 In January 2014, India cancelled the US$630 million deal, subsequently recovering the sum which it had paid.

+Orsi was fully acquitted of all charges by the Italian judiciary in 2019.